King Fahd University of Petroleum and Minerals: Sultan bin AbdulAziz Science & Technology Center (SciTech)

 The center is at the corniche of nearby Khobar city on 21,700 m2.
 The buildings area is 14,100 m2.
 It consists of seven main show halls, dealing with different sciences and technologies.
 There are more than 350 scientific exhibited pieces and the IMAX scientific dome, the Astronomic Observatory, Educational Unit, Conference Hall, Temporary Exhibitions Hall and Administrative and Services Facilities.

 Research

 Research innovation

 The Research Institute (RI) has 16 research centers and is looking to expand into 20 centers in the coming year.
 Spanning engineering research, environment and water, refining and petrochemicals, communications and IT, economics, and management systems.
 KFUPM has introduced new inter-disciplinary research centers bringing together faculty members, researchers, and students in exciting topics such as advanced materials, intelligent manufacturing, robotics, security, smart mobility and logistics, hydrogen and energy storage.
 The Research Institute has produced hundreds of research reports for industrial and government sponsors.
 King Fahd university offers different scholarships for international students to support the needy students.
-These scholarships cover all tuition fee, living cost and monthly expenses along with other privilege's.
+These scholarships cover all tuition fee, living cost, monthly expenses, medical coverage, free textbooks, subsidized meals in the university cafeteria, funds for projects and along with other privilege's.